chitvs/wordler/README.md

-# Wordler
+# Wordler, a Python Wordle solver

-This project contains a Python program designed to solve the popular word game **Wordle**.
+Wordler is a Python program designed to solve the popular word game **Wordle**.
 The solver uses strategic guessing and feedback processing to efficiently narrow down the list of possible solutions, aiming to solve the puzzle in the fewest possible guesses.

 ## Features